avitus80/amethyst/README.md

-Amethyst Website
+# Amethyst Website

-My first front end web development project.
+A mockup of a simple website done as my first front end web development project.